 Our goal at camp is to maintain your child's health.
 Our wonderful 24-hour Health Center is staffed by registered nurses and a physician, all of whom live on camp property.
 Our Health Center is equipped with supplies to deal with minor injuries and illnesses.
 Our medical staff coordinates and monitors all daily medication distribution along with any as-needed medications directed to campers.
 All over-the-counter or prescription medication (except in certain instances like asthma inhalers, nose sprays and creams) are locked in our infirmary and only available to campers as distributed by our medical staff.
 We have a great relationship with our local emergency service departments.
 If necessary, the local hospital is a five-minute drive from camp, and emergency services are available immediately.

 Laundry is sent out once each week at camp (no additional fee).
 On the first day of the session, each camper receives an individual laundry bag.
-Each week, campers fill their bags and in 24 hours, we return their bags with clean folded clothes.
+Each week, all laundry bags are picked up and returned within 24 hours filled with clean, folded clothes.

 We take safety and security at camp very seriously.
 All of the camp directors participate in extensive professional training to handle minor and major safety and security situations.
 In addition, all of our summer staff are trained to manage and handle safety and security situations during our pre-camp orientation.
 During the summer, we have 24-hour, on-site security staff that monitors and keeps camp safe.
 Access to camp is restricted and available only through a security gate.
 All visitors must sign in before entering the site.

-Starting for summer 2016, Eisner Camp will no longer accept packages.
+Eisner Camp does not accept packages.
 This includes boxes or large mailing envelopes of any size.
 Camp will only accept up to a standard #10 business envelope (4-1/8"x9-1/2").
 Click below to learn more about this policy.
 Please email firstname.lastname@example.org BEFORE sending any package to camp and await a reply.
 Please note that this will be done on an exception-only basis.
 Unless we know a package is coming, we will refuse to accept it at camp.